What are direct payments?

 - Age UK Camden operates a support service to help older people aged over 65 to guide them through all the stages of obtaining and looking after a direct payment.

 - We can give information and advice on how the scheme works and help you to decide whether it is suitable for you.
-If necessary, we are happy to do home visits.
+If necessary, it is possible to do home visits.

 - If you would like to talk to an existing user, we can arrange that for you